ohymi04/DS_Sign_Tool/README.md

 ---

-## 🛠️ Usage
+## 🛠️ How to Use

-### 1. Generate RSA Keys
+1. **Generate Keys**:
-- Click "Generate Keys" in the application.
+   - Click "Generate Keys" to create a new public/private key pair.
+Enter the name for the key during generation.
-- A pair of keys (public and private) will be created:
-  - `private_key.pem`: The private key (keep it secure).
-  - `public_key.pem`: The public key (can be shared).
+   - The keys are saved in the `keys/` directory.

-### 2. Sign a File or Directory
+2. **Sign a File**:
-- Click "Sign File/Directory" and select the item to sign.
+   - Click "Sign a File" to select a file you want to sign.
-- Associated files will be automatically created in the same directory.
+   - Enter the path to your private key and the tool will create a `.signed` file with the signature.

-### 3. Verify a File or Directory
+3. **Sign a Directory**:
+   - First, compress the directory you want to sign into a `.ZIP` file.
+   - Then, click "Sign a File" and select the `.ZIP` file.
+   - The tool will create the `.signed` file for the `.ZIP` file, and the public key will be saved in the `keys/` directory along with the signed file.

+4. **Verify a File**:
-- Click "Verify File/Directory".
+   - Click "Verify a File" to select a signed file.
-- Select the file/directory and the corresponding public key.
+   - Enter the path to the corresponding public key to verify the file's signature.
-- The application will confirm whether the signature is valid.

 ---